Skip to content

 Balance

-Balance updates are sent directly to all active WebSocket sessions of the account login.
+Balance updates are sent directly to all active WebSocket sessions where active_login matches the balance login.

 Trade

-Trade updates are sent directly to all active WebSocket sessions of the account login.
+Trade updates are sent directly to all active WebSocket sessions where active_login matches the trade login.

 Price Alert

-Price alert trigger events are sent directly to all active WebSocket sessions of the account login.
+Price alert trigger events are sent directly to all active WebSocket sessions where active_login matches the alert login.

 Ordering Notes